-Under ORS 238.082, a Tier One or Tier Two retired member who returns to PERS-covered employment may continue to receive his or her retirement benefits so long as he or she works less than 1,040 hours in a calendar year or the number of hours the member can work and not exceed the Social Security annual compensation limits.
+By statute, a Tier One or Tier Two retired member who returns to PERS-covered employment may continue to receive their retirement benefits so long as they work less than 1,040 hours in a calendar year.
+However, hour limits are not imposed on retired members who qualify for certain exceptions provided in statute.

 During the 2015 and 2016 legislative sessions, three bills were adopted regarding the statutory exceptions to the hourly limit.
 Two bills amended existing statutory exceptions to extend the sunset dates, and one bill created a new exception for retired members employed as a teacher of career and technical education.
 A summary of those bills is provided below:

 House Bill 2684 (2015) extended return-to-work exceptions for Tier One and Tier Two retired members who are employed by public employers as nursing instructors or as trainers for the Department of Public Safety Standards and Training (DPSST).
 The exception was scheduled to expire January 2, 2016, but was extended to January 2, 2026.